 What are you working on right now?

 I always have some posts as drafts, but there are no rigid plans or schedules.
-When the blog starts to become a burden I take pauses of several months – even years – to think about other things.
-These would be outside the subject matter of this blog.
+If the blog ever starts to feel like a chore I will take pauses of several months – even years – to pursue other interests.

 For example, I make sleepy music (EP on Spotify).
-I also like bike rides, gaming, and visual art.
+I also like city walks, bike rides, making 3D art, reading, and thinking about life.

 How is your name pronounced?